 The weather in London can be very cold.
 Brussels can be very cold during winter.
 In the winter, Brussels is cooler than London.
-Typically, the winter temperatures in Brussels in January are around 3°C (38°F), and London is about 4°C (40°F).
+Typically, the winter temperatures in Brussels in January average around 3°C (38°F), and London averages at about 4°C (40°F).

 Brussels usually receives around the same amount of sunshine as London during winter.
 Brussels gets 49 hours of sunny skies, while London receives 52 hours of full sun in the winter.

 In January, Brussels usually receives more rain than London.
 Brussels gets 67 mm (2.6 in) of rain, while London receives 52 mm (2 in) of rain each month for the winter.

 Both the UK and Belgium during the spring are popular places to visit.
 The spring months attract visitors to Belgium because of the natural beauty.
 Furthermore, the beaches and the natural beauty are the main draw to the UK this time of year.